EMD SD90MAC: Current status

 As of January 2005, the SD90MAC is no longer in production due to the Environmental Protection Agency's Tier 2 locomotive emission regulations, although EMD had planned to be able to get the H-engine approved at some later date.
 However, China recently announced an order for 300 JT56ACe locomotives, which also use the H-Engine as its prime mover.
 A portion of the locomotives will be assembled in kit form by China's own Dalian Locomotive Works.
 These units were reportedly capable of meeting the EPA's strict regulations and began delivery in the latter half of 2007.

-Due to reliability issues, FMG units 910 to 917 are stored and deemed not be used.
-They were purchased to be used as "slave" units, and they were more offline than they were in use.
-FMG is looking to fit 910-917 to the same specifications as 901-909.
-916 is currently in the shops.
+Due to reliability issues, Fortescue units 910 to 917 were stored.
+They were purchased to be used as slave units, and were more offline than they were in use.
+All were scrapped in 2022.
+As at October 2024, six SD90MAC-Hs remained in service with two in store.

-On 1 August 2008 Union Pacific Railroad announced that it would be retiring 21 of the SD90MAC locomotives.
+On 1 August 2008, Union Pacific announced that it would be retiring 21 of the SD90MAC locomotives.
 Common parts will be used to maintain the railroad's 710-engined SD90MAC fleet.
 The 265H prime mover will be cut up or exported.
 The only part that is not reusable is the frame.
-These units, in the 8900 series will be removed from storage in Denver, and be sent to East St. Louis, Ill., in small batches to be dismantled.
+These units, in the 8900 series will be removed from storage in Denver, and will be sent to East St. Louis, in small batches to be dismantled.
 As of 2019, Union Pacific still operates some of the remaining SD9043MACs, which sport new numbers and UP wings on the cab.
 These units take the original road numbers of the Union Pacific's original SD40-2 fleet.